 Myriad Genetics, Inc. and the Directors of the University of Utah Research Foundation (“Myriad” or “Defendants”) appealed from the decision of the U.S. District Court for the Southern District of New York, which held that: 1) Plaintiffs had standing under the Declaratory Judgment Act to challenge Defendant’s patents; 2) the patent claims to isolated DNA molecules are invalid because they cover patent-ineligible products of nature under Section 101 of the Patent Act; 3) patent claims to screening potential cancer therapeutics via changes to potential growth rates are invalid because they are directed to a patent-ineligible scientific principle; and 4) patent claims to methods directed to “comparing” or “analyzing” DNA sequences also are patent-ineligible for being directed to a scientific principle.

 This posting will only review the issue of patent-eligibility of the DNA claims.
 Jackie Wright Bonilla’s prior post on the Personalized Medicine Bulletin and Courtenay Brinckerhoff’s PharmaPatent blog post provide succinct reviews of all issues decided on appeal.
-For additional analysis of this decision, we also recommend an interesting article by Hal Wegner.

 The Claims At Issue